-The following is a summary of the PLC activities in 2018, as provided by the City.
+The following is a summary of the PLC activities in 2019, as provided by the City.

-The Public Liaison Committee (PLC) continues to support the work of the WRIC Site, ensuring that the Site meets applicable standards, and is actively engaging citizens from the local community.
-The City ensured that the meetings were held on a quarterly basis, and the PLC meeting dates were January 11, April 19, June 28 and September 27 in 2018.
-The PLC remains an excellent forum for discussion and dissemination of information related to the WRIC Site.
-Three members re-signed from the PLC, and three new members joined in 2018.
+The Public Liaison Committee (PLC) continues to support the work of the WRIC site ensuring that the Site meets application standards and is actively engaging citizens from the local community.
+The City ensured that the meetings were held on a quarterly basis.
+The PLC meeting were held on 17 January, 11 April, 27 June and 26 September in 2019.